 - A good quality puppy book- these are great for giving advice on how to toilet train etc. For behaviour, love the positive approach of the Dog Guardian.

 Choose a place for their den:

 Your dog will need a quiet, safe space to call their own so choose a den.
 Some owners opt for crate training their puppy, others prefer to allow their dog the run of a safety checked room which contains a bed.
 This is a very personal decision and should suit your own circumstances.

 If your puppy or dog is going to have short periods of time alone and will not be in a crate, be sure that the space they are left in is safe and secure.
 Puppy’s are nosy and curious and will explore and chew in order to learn about the world.
 Remove anything that may fall on them or hurt them (wires, etc.).
 Stair gates can be useful to help contain your puppy and create safe spaces.

 Find a great vet:

-Older dogs should already be immunised and chipped, but your puppy will need to visit the vet for immunisation and chipping soon after arriving home.
-Dog or puppy, you will need a good vet, so find one by asking local friends for a recommendation.
+Older dogs should already be immunised and chipped, but your puppy will need to visit the vet for these soon after arriving home.
+Find a good vet by asking local friends for a recommendation.
 Local Facebook groups can be useful for this.
 Organise your pet insurance if you intend to have this- you can often get a free period of insurance when you first immunise your puppy at your vets.